We would like everyone to enjoy Westonbirt Arboretum and pride ourselves on being a site that has excellent facilities

 Wheelchairs and mobility scooters are available from the Welcome Building.
 Please book wheelchairs and mobility scooters in advance by calling Visitor Services on 0300 067 4861.

-Mobility scooters are available for hire from 10am to 1pm and from 1.15pm to 4pm.
+Mobility scooters are available for free loan in two time slots: from 10am to 12.30pm and from 1pm to 3.30pm.

 All hard paths are accessible for wheelchairs and scooters and buggies.
 Trails off the paths are accessible depending on weather conditions but can be unsuitable in wet conditions due to mud.
 Please note that due to the terrain we do not advise the use of three wheel electric scooters.